-- Play the Number Sense games with your children.
+- Play the Table Games with your children.
 This is a great opportunity to strengthen their math skills and have fun at the same time. - Some of the games in the packet include game boards.
-All of the game boards can easily be made by your child instead of printing them out. - Use the ST Math Creature Board to play the game Creature Target Number.
-The directions to play the game are included in your packet. - Once your child gets a sense of how to play Creature Target Number.
-Challenge them to create their own problems for you.
+All of the game boards can easily be made by your child instead of printing them out. - Consider making these games part of a fun family game night. - Use the ST Math Creature Board to play the game target number.
+The directions to play the game are included in this guide. - Challenge your children to create their own mathematical problems for you to solve.